eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_introduction.md

 ## Development Experience

-EOSIO based blockchains execute user-generated applications and code using WebAssembly (WASM).
+Antelope based blockchains execute user-generated applications and code using WebAssembly (WASM).
 WASM is an emerging web standard with widespread support from Google, Microsoft, Apple, and industry leading companies.

 At the moment the most mature toolchain for building applications that compile to WASM is clang/llvm with their C/C++ compiler.
 For best compatibility, it is recommended that you use the Antelope C++ toolchain.